ObenaufLab/CaTCH/README.md

 #### Parameters:

 ```
--f FILE         A single BAM file/
+-f FILE         A single BAM file.
 -b FILE         Demultiplexing tags table. (tab delimited: Barcode\tSample, with header line).
 Omit if data already demultiplexed.
 -o DIR          Output directory for counts (./process/).
 --revcomp       Reverse complement the sample tags (false).
 --bc_len        Length of the barcode.
+Determines the size of the sequences extracted from the reads.
 --gt_len        Number of bases between the start of the barcode and the end fo the sample tag.
 This is tested only for sample tags that precede the barcode
                 and allows a spacer between barcode and sample tag, such as the genotype tag in the Obenauf-group design.
-                Theoretically, negative values should work too, and allow the sample tag to be located after the barcode, but this is untested.
+                Theoretically, negative values should work too and allow the sample tag to be located after the start of the barcode, but this is untested.
 --spikein       Also search for the spike-in barcode (false).
 Its sequence is hard-coded.
 --stringent     Use the full-length pattern (false).
 This is for the hard-coded Obenauf-group design only.
-When false, the shorter core pattern is used.
+When false, the shorter/core pattern is used.
---n_dark INT    Number of dark bases to consider in the barcode pattern (0).
-This requiresthe pattern to explicitly specify Ns.
+--n_dark INT    Number of dark/unknown bases (N) to consider in the barcode pattern (0).
+                For this to have an effect, the provided --pattern must be designed to also match Ns.
-                There is a hard-coded version of the shortObenauf-group design for this.
+                There is a hard-coded version of the short Obenauf-group design for this.
 --pattern       Barcode pattern as a regex string.
 This overrides the hard-coded patterns to enable other designs.
                 The regex must begin at the start of the barcode, but doesn't need to reach the end of the barcode.
                 bc_len, gt_len, n_dark are available to use with a custom pattern.